nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Use case resumes at step 1.

-4a.
+- 4a.
 No students match the criteria.
-4a1.
-TP displays a message:
-- "No students found matching the criteria."
+  - 4a1.
+TP displays a message:"No students found matching the criteria."
   Use case ends.

 ## Non-functional requirements

-The system shall be capable of handling an increase in users (up to 10,000) without requiring a complete redesign.
+1. The system shall be capable of handling an increase in users (up to 10,000) without requiring a complete redesign.
-The system works on Linux, Mac and Windows.
+2. The system works on Linux, Mac and Windows.
-The system shall support at least 100 concurrent users without degradation in performance.
+3. The system shall support at least 100 concurrent users without degradation in performance.
-The system shall respond to user queries within 2 seconds under normal load conditions.
+4. The system shall respond to user queries within 2 seconds under normal load conditions.

 ## Glossary

-Teaching Assistant (TA): An individual, sometimes also a student, in NUS who is in charge of instructing students for a particular module, course or program, usually in small classes of less than 30 students.
+- **Teaching Assistant (TA)**: An individual, sometimes also a student, in NUS who is in charge of instructing students for a particular module, course or program, usually in small classes of less than 30 students.

-Student: An individual enrolled in a module, course or program in NUS who is receiving instruction and evaluation from educators or teaching assistants.
+- **Student**: An individual enrolled in a module, course or program in NUS who is receiving instruction and evaluation from educators or teaching assistants.

-Student Profile: A collection of information about an individual student, including name, contact information, year, major and academic records.
+- **Student Profile**: A collection of information about an individual student, including name, contact information, year, major and academic records.

 ## **Appendix: Instructions for manual testing**